The Complete Guide to Restaurant Profit Margins

 - Update your menu layout

 - Adding more seating

-1. Optimize your menu pricing
+1. Optimise your menu pricing

 For a comprehensive breakdown of how to calculate your cost per serving, current food cost percentage, and ideal food cost percentage, read our guide to calculating food costs.

 The average restaurant needs to keep food cost percentage between 28% and 35% in order to run a financially healthy operation.
-While this number doesn’t directly translate to profit margin, it does give you wiggle room to account for overhead expenses like labor, rent, and utilities.
+While this number doesn’t directly translate to profit margin, it does give you wiggle room to account for overhead expenses like labour, rent, and utilities.